1994 Fairchild Air Force Base B-52 crash: Crash

 The B-52 aircraft, callsign Czar 52, took off at 13:58 and completed most of the mission's elements without incident.
 Upon preparing to execute the touch-and-go on Runway 23 at the end of the practice profile, the aircraft was instructed to go around because a KC-135 aircraft had just landed and was on the runway.
 Maintaining an altitude of about 250 feet (75 m) above ground level (AGL), Holland radioed the control tower and asked for permission to execute a 360° left turn, which was immediately granted by the tower controller.

 The B-52 then began the 360° left turn around the tower starting from about the midfield point of the runway.
 Located just behind the tower was an area of restricted airspace, reportedly because of a nuclear weapons storage facility.
 Apparently to avoid flying through the restricted airspace, Holland flew the aircraft in an extremely tight, steeply banked turn while maintaining the low, 250 ft AGL altitude.
-Approximately three-quarters of the way around the turn, at 14:16, the aircraft banked past 90°, descended rapidly, clipped power lines and hit the ground, exploding and killing the four crew members.
+Approximately three-quarters of the way around the turn, at 14:16, the aircraft banked past 90°, descended rapidly, clipped power lines and hit the ground and exploded, killing the four crew members.
 McGeehan was seated in an ejection seat, but according to the medical statement, he had only "partially ejected at the time of impact"; it does not state whether or not he cleared the aircraft.
 Huston was also seated in an ejection seat and the medical statement indicated that he had not initiated the ejection sequence.
 Wolff's seat was not ejection-capable.
 No one on the ground was injured.

 Investigation

 The USAF immediately convened a safety investigation board under the direction of the USAF's Chief of Safety, Brigadier General Orin L. Godsey.
 The board released the report of its investigation into the crash on 10 August 1994.
 A final evaluation of the safety investigation was released on 31 January 1995.
 An accident investigation board, called an "AFR 110-14 Investigation," released a separate report in 1995.
 Unlike the USAF safety investigation, which was released only to U.S. Department of Defense personnel, the AFR 110-14 report was released to the general public.

-The AFR 110-14 investigation identified several factors which contributed to the crash, including the actual crash sequence, the personality and earlier behavior of Bud Holland, previous supervision and lack of corrective action exercised by USAF officers over Bud Holland, mission planning and execution, and other environmental and human factors.
+The AFR 110-14 investigation identified several factors which contributed to the crash, including the actual crash sequence, the personality and earlier behavior of Bud Holland, previous supervision and lack of corrective action exercised by USAF officers over Holland, mission planning and execution, and other environmental and human factors.